Francisca-Labs/Francisca---Kali-Linux-Commands-Project/README.md

-# Assignment 1 – System Information and Networking
+# Assignment 1 Kali Linux – System Information and Networking

 This project demonstrates practical **system information and networking activities performed using Kali Linux**.
 It covers Linux system identification, hardware and resource monitoring, internet connectivity testing, DNS resolution, and analysis of network round-trip times.